wjsun357/fcpn/README.md

   * Diversified export of simulation results.
   * Custom simulation result drawing.
 ## Download and Get Started.
-Please download the zip file [FCPN.zip](https://github.com/wjsunscut/fcpn/raw/master/Examples).
-Then unzip it and click the `ptnet.exe` to run the software.
+Please download the zip file [FCPN.zip](https://github.com/wjsunscut/fcpn/raw/master/FCPN.zip).
+Then unzip it and click the `FCPN.exe` to run the software.
+Or you can choose to download [Setup.exe](https://github.com/wjsunscut/fcpn/raw/master/Setup.exe) and install it.
+Run `FCPN.exe` after installation.
 ## Manual
 Manual can be found at [Manual.pdf](https://github.com/wjsunscut/fcpn/raw/master/Manual.pdf).
 The examples in the manual can be downloaded from [Examples](https://github.com/wjsunscut/fcpn/raw/master/Examples).
 ## FAQs